L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 - [GUI] Improved full screen support with more consistant output layouts.

 ##  Ver 0.4win Streamlined version for Windows
-- [Windows] Caputure function now uses native Windows calls implemented using pywinrt.
+- [Windows] Caputure function now uses native Windows Graphic Capture Direct3D11CaptureFramePool calls implemented using pywinrt.
 This provides theoretically fastest capture speed and customizability on Windows 10+.
-- [Windows] Improved frame latency with callbacks and queue management (Work in Progress)

 ##  Ver 0.4linux Streamlined version for Linux
 - [Linux] Improved capture processing speed (2x~3x) with xlib/ctypes.
-- [Linux] Improved frame latency by seperating threads for capture and compute.
-(Work in Progress)
 - [Linux] xshm Implementation/benchmark.
 (Work in Progress)

+##  Ver 0.5 Windows and Linux
+- [GUI] Switched to Pyglet for GUI and display, instead of Pygame.
+This should provide more consistant full screen switching and faster display, especially on Linux.
+- Improved frame latency with concurrent thread/queue management for capture, compute and display.
+- [BUGS] Flickering in Windows.

 # Future plans
 - [Models] Implement/integrate other AI models with pytorch.
 - [GUI] Input passthrough to source app window.